sentialabs/vermilion/README.md

 When the walk along the parse tree sees a node for a "constant" syntax rule, it calls ```visitConstant()``` again with a context object that has information about this particular constant.
 In this case, we cannot simply add the constant to the output buffer because the constant is part of an expression and the value that it has must be used in the evaluation of the expression.
 So we get the string that was interpreted as a CONSTANT token, transform it to a data type that is usable in calculations and return the value.
 In this case, we don't call the base class to further deal with the CONSTANT, because we have already done all that was necessary.

 Similar, when an ```identifier``` occurs in the tree, our override method extracts the string that is the identifier from the context and then uses it to look up a value in a Map.
 Where does this Map come from and how does it get its values?
-I will explain this later.
+I will explain this later on.

 When the treewalk sees an expression of the form BRACEOPEN whatever BRACECLOSE it calls the ```visitBraces()``` method, as we instructed it to do in the grammar definition.
 Here, we know that whatever the braces surround must be an ```expression``` so we extract it from the context and let recursion deal with it.

-The rules for multiplying or dividing call the ```visitMultdiv()``` method, and the rules for addition and subtraction call the ```visitAddsub()``` method.
+The rule for multiplying or dividing calls the ```visitMultdiv()``` method, and the rule for addition and subtraction calls the ```visitAddsub()``` method.
 Here we must do some gymnastics because the values that we perform the basic operations on can be either integer or floating point.
 In order not to muddle the issue I have removed the gory details dealing with implicit conversions to a util class.
 The parser method merely extracts the values that the operation is performed on together with the information whether we need to multiply or divide in Multdiv() or whether me must add or subtract in Addsub().

 I left the highest level syntax rule for the last: the result.
 The result rule is detected for the whole sequence of tokens that we encounter between a NUMBERCALCOPEN and a NUMBERCALCCLOSE token.
 This sequence of tokens is assumed to be an expression and thus after invoking the rule for 'expression' we are left with a value, which is the result of all arithmatic that went on in the expression.

 What to do with this value?
 Actually, the whole purpose of this excercise was to replace an expression in the input with its calculated value in the output so this is exactly what we do: the numerical value is converted to String and appended to the output buffer.
 In the process, the two marker tokens are discarded and thus do not show up in the output.

-Nog uitleggen:
-Map met variabelen
-Hoe omgaan met fouten
+## Adding data from an external source to the mix
+You were left wondering how to obtain the values that we must fill in whenever we encounter the name of a variable, a.k.a. identifier.
+The mechanism in itself is pretty straight forward: we assume that we have a ```Map<String,Number>``` that we use to lookup a value for any variable name we encounter.
+This does not explain how the values get in the map, nor how we know what the various names stand for.

+You probably won't like the answer, but the long and short of it is: it depends.

+The most obvious place to get data from would be an external service.
+The service could be a REST like server, or perhaps an interface to a database.
+Or, god forbid but shit happens, some unfortunate creature that reads Excel spreadsheets.
+Or all of the above.

+The general idea here is that you *somehow* obtain data from whatever source is relevant for your project, and then pass it on to the NumberRenderer in the form of a Map filled with Numbers.
+Obviously whoever is responsible for adding embedded expressions to the content must know what kind of data may appear in the Map as a result of the various extraneous shenanigans, and more precisely he or she should know what names to use for the variables (and what the values for these names represent).

+There is a little bit of practical support I can offer: when the data is returned by the service as a JSON object, you could walk this object recursively and place any attribute value in the Map, perhaps using a path-like approach where you concatenate the names of the parent object to the child attribute with a dot in between.

+Of course you would be left with figuring out what to do with arrays (hint: allow variable names to have square brackets with numbers inside them, and add all elements of the array separately with an approriate counter in their name) and what to do with values that are not numbers (hint: ignore these for the time being).

+Another approach which is useful when you have to query a service specifically for some value or other by name: before rendering, scan the input and collect the names of all variables used.
+Then submit this list of names to your external service and digest the result into the aforementioned Map for the renderer.
+In fact I have added ```NumberVariableScanner.java``` to the package as an illustration of how to do this.

+## Dealing with syntax errors
+Ook uitleggenL scriptexpander

+## How to use the parser in a real live Bloomreach web application
 Hoe frot ik dit in Bloomreach